dgestep/big-code-bang/README.md

 gradlew.bat findbugsMain
 ```

-The findbugs report is generated in the build/reports/findbugs folder.
+The FindBugs report is generated in the build/reports/findbugs folder.

 ### Code Coverage